ehneilsen/rtn-012/index.rst

 Exposure scheduling, the selection of which pointings on the sky to image at which times, will be automated by the Rubin Observatory automated scheduler.
 This scheduler selects exposures using a feature-based Markov decision process: at the time an exposure (or set of exposures) needs to be scheduled, the scheduler calculates a set of values ("features") for each filter, over the visible sky.
 Using a linear combination of these features, the scheduler then calculates a score (the "reward function") that represents how good it is to perform exposures in that band and that pointing and desired time, and selects exposures to maximize the reward.
-The current scheduler uses a set of three features:
+The three most important features used by the scheduler are (in simplified form):

 1. The slew time: the amount of time "lost" in overhead due to repointing the telescope.
 2. Survey progress: the difference between the number of already completed exposures (at each pointing, in each band) and the number desired (for the current time).